dominicm00/website/posts/convenience-is-a-bad-goal.md

 > I have more thinking and research to do on this topic, but I'm publishing this
 > post because I think it's still an important part of design to consider.

 Everyone likes convenience.
-In fact, we like it so much that many of our day to day decisions are primarily influenced by it.
-However, just because something is convenient, doesn't mean it's good—or even enjoyable!
+We like it so much that many of our day-to-day decisions revolve around it.
+But just because something is convenient doesn't mean it's good—or even enjoyable!

-Convenience can be a useful tool, in that if we make _good_ things convenient (e.g. public transport) we can encourage people to use them.
+Convenience can be a useful tool: when we make _good_ things convenient (e.g. public transport), we encourage people to use them.
 However, modern society often enables unhealthy forms of convenience.

 ## Abstracting cost